 The often asked question, and one which brings much debate amongst many people.
 Can I just start by making the disclaimer that this in no way represents financial advice – simply a quick guide for anyone thinking of dipping their proverbial toe on to the whisky band wagon.

-First off – if you’re looking for an absolute SURE FIRE investment, then my best advise is to look elsewhere – whilst you can make sensible decisions and choose wisely, there simply is absolutely no guarantee – so if you’re happy to spend a few pounds and the worse case scenario is that you end up drinking it and you’re fine with that then keep reading!
+First off – if you’re looking for an absolutely safe, can't fail investment, then my best advise is to look elsewhere – whilst you can make sensible decisions and choose wisely, simply put, there is absolutely no guarantee – so if you’re happy to spend a few pounds and the worse case scenario is that you end up drinking it and you’re fine with that then keep reading!

 Pick your Distillery – many investors will specialise in one particular distillery and then learn as much as they can about different expressions.
 You certainly don’t want to pick up a forgery (it happens!!) so stick to iconic distilleries such as Glenlivet or Ardbeg or those that closed and have limited supply on the secondary market – Port Ellen, Rosebank , Brora….. and make sure you buy from reputable sources too – sadly much bottle swapping around social media sites had led to some VERY poor purchases!

 Pick a good whisky!
 I know, easier said than done!
 But many distilleries became wise to the growing demand for old and rare whiskies, and some, bottled whatever they could find lying around in old casks.
 Sadly, these items are priced according to rarity rather than quality and it’s possible that you could pay hundreds of pounds for a bottle, save it for a special occasion, only to find it is mediocre at best.
 Look for a whisky with a limited run that is popular at the time (proven and tried) hold onto one of those bottles and it SHOULD increase in value.